Purav101/investment-bank-ai-assistant-/README.md

 🧩 Lightweight inference using CTransformers for CPU/GPU-optimized model loading.

 📊 Domain-specific training for investment banking workflows, financial documents, and reports.

+credit - the bloak ,you will find the model on the hugging face and data you ca choose own, Note: put index2.html file in templates